 Black Belt Citizens hosted national environmental justice advocates, civil rights activists, and international media in Uniontown during the special Selma Jubilee weekend.
 The Guardian covered their experience in Alabama and with the Black Belt Citizens President in this article, “Fifty years after Selma, Alabama at the heart of a new civil rights struggle.”

 Cadence Bank, Uniontown’s only bank announced its immediate closure.
-BBC, Uniontown residents, and concerned families wrote letters, made calls, and eventually convinced the bank to stay open.
+Black Belt Citizens, Uniontown residents, and concerned families wrote letters, made calls, and eventually convinced the bank to stay open.

 An NPR reporter visited Uniontown to cover the story of Arrowhead advertising for more coal ash while the state was under investigation for its permitting.
 The reporter was taken to water run-off leaving the landfill and nothing was reported in the article.

-Green Group Holdings joined the World of Coal Ash Conference to continue its advertisement of a safe and green method of waste disposal.
+Green Group Holdings joined the World of Coal Ash Conference to continue advertising for coal ash.
 Here is a copy of their press release from the event.

 Black Belt Citizens and Al Young, Black & Green hosted Building Bridges for Justice to counter the landfill’s request for more ash.
 The program was facilitated by Project South: Institute for the Elimination of Poverty and Genocide.
 The event featured Uniontown residents and allies from around the SE including: Statewide Organizing for Community eMpowerment, Hands Off Appalachia, Federation of Southern Cooperatives, Al Sierra Student Coalition, Al Rivers Alliance, Magic City Agriculture Project, Al Sustainable Agriculture Network, and Southern Alliance for Clean Energy (SACE).
 Here’s a small recap from SACE about the event.

 Black Belt Citizens held a press conference on the steps of the Uniontown City Hall to address concerns with the cemetery and landfill, the sewage overflows, and the odors from the cheese plant.
-The BBC allies that converged and supported the day’s events were Earthjustice, Al Sierra Student Coalition, and the Tn Sierra Student Coalition.
 Watch this small video by an UNA student who captured her experience.

 Al Jazeera America wrote a piece covering wastewater problems in Uniontown and around Al’s Black Belt region entitled, “Filthy water and shoddy sewers plague poor Black Belt counties.”
 The reporter stated the overflows of raw sewage pose serious health risks, including returns of diseases thought eradicated in the US.

-President Calhoun was invited to North Carolina to address the Lee County NAACP and the Blue Ridge Environmental Defense League about proposals for new coal ash landfills near their homes.
-Esther urged the community to keep fighting no matter what!
+Black Belt Citizens traveled to North Carolina to address the Lee County NAACP and the Blue Ridge Environmental Defense League about NC’s proposals for new coal ash landfills near their homes.
+Black Belt Citizens urged the community to keep fighting no matter what!

-The Southern Movement Assembly held an Organizing Intensive in Uniontown, in part to learn about and support the struggle of the people there against environmental violence.
+The Southern Movement Assembly held an Organizing Intensive in Uniontown, in part to learn about and support the struggle against environmental violence.
 The multi-day training was held at historic Quinn Chapel AME Church and included teachings, planning sessions, and a march on City Hall.